pnmartinez/ai-dashboard-builder/README.md

 ### Prerequisites
 - Docker and Docker Compose installed on your system
-- (Optional) API keys for external LLM providers

-### API Key Setup (Optional)
+### Option 1: Running with External API Providers

-If you want to use external LLM providers, you can supply the KEY in the UI or create a `.env` file in the root directory with your API keys:
+1. You can supply the API KEY directly in the UI or create a `.env` file in the root directory:

 ```bash
 # .env file